Grimone – Sucettes de Borne – Jiboui circular loop

 (11) On the ridges, follow the ridge path to the right towards “Le Jocou”.

-(12) Curiously, the trail leaves the ridges and takes a new, less convenient route, sloping upwards a few dozen metres above the old one.
+(12) Curiously, the path leaves the ridges and takes a new, rather awkward route, on a slope, a few dozen metres upstream from the old one.
 Why?

 Waypoints